tanay2001/AutoWikiUpdate/README.md

         --time_delta "$td" \
 ```

 Finally we can now run the wikipedia editor to incorporate the new information in the wikipedia article.
+The `use_trained_model` flag enables the fine-tuned editor to be used for editing wikipedia, we also support using a prompted LLM for editing - pass the corresponding model in `model` flag
 ```bash
 cd agent
 export WORLD_SIZE=2